-Separation of health and long term care
+Separation of health and long-term care

 As a strategy to cope with rising demand for long-term care, Germany and Japan have institutionally separate funding for health care and long- term care.
-In both countries, risks for long-term care are insured under long-term care insurance which is also financed by payroll- deducted contributions.
-In the Netherlands long term care is covered by the AWBZ while in France it is insured under the normal social health insurance system.
+In both countries, risks for long-term care are insured under long-term care insurance which is also financed by payroll-deducted contributions although in Japan 50 per cent is financed by general tax revenue.
+In the Netherlands long-term care is covered by the AWBZ while in France it is insured under the normal social health insurance system.
 However, certain long-term services are supplemented by the newly established tax-financed benefit scheme APA, which pays allowances to the elderly.